stroblme/lxp-pylon-utils/README.md

 ## LXP 3600 ACS

+The LXP protocol library itself has been extracted into a gem: https://rubygems.org/gems/lxp-packet.

 The inverter by default sends information about itself to LuxPower every 2 minutes.
 It can optionally be configured with a second network endpoint; I set this to TCP Server with a port of 4346, which means you can connect to the inverter on that port and get the same information sent to you.
 You can also send it commands.
 So the "Network Setting" page of my inverter looks like this:

 ![LXP ACS Network Settings](https://i.imgur.com/teygH6h.png)